 There are plenty of benefits to hiring recent college grads.
-Most are enthusiastic, moldable, tech-savvy, social media fluent and, frankly, more affordable than experienced hires.
+Most are enthusiastic, moldable, tech-savvy, social media fluent, and, frankly, more affordable than experienced hires.
 Their adeptness with technology and lower price point are especially appealing to hiring managers who have been forced to transition to remote work while cutting company expenses.
-However, the pandemic has also made it tough for companies to recruit this demographic, as most traditional job fairs have been cancelled since universities moved to remote instruction.
+However, the pandemic has also made it tough for companies to recruit this demographic, as most traditional job fairs have been canceled since universities moved to remote instruction.
 In addition, it can be tough to onboard and train recent grads virtually, and it takes a leap of faith to trust that they will perform well remotely without any track record in the workplace.

 Here’s how your company can successfully recruit recent college grads remotely:

 A great way to recruit college graduates is to reach out to their individual universities.
 Colleges near your corporate offices are a good place to start.
 These students are more likely to have heard about your company and more likely to be able to commute there once your organization goes back to the office.
 Many colleges have online job boards where you can post ads.
 You can even ask individual college departments or campus clubs to email job listings or ask student newspapers to advertise on their website.
 Given the current job market, these students are highly likely to apply if notified of position openings.